DigitalNoteXDN/DigitalNote-Builder/ReadMe.md

 ## DigitalNote-Builder

-This is a project to eazily build the qt-wallet and the daemon staticly.
+This is a project to eazily build the qt-wallet and the daemon statically.

 Follow the instructions for:
 * Windows (64 bits): [windows/x64/ReadMe.md](windows/x64/ReadMe.md)